Juan-AGN/inception/README.md

  - <a href="https://wordpress.org/documentation/">Wordpress documentation</a>
  - <a href="https://www.php.net/docs.php">PHP documentation</a>

-All config files based on the base .conf files found in the default service installation.
+All config files are based on the base .conf files found in the default service installation.

-AI used for eventual questions (E.X.: the was a point when i wasnt sure about something in SH syntax, i wasnt able to find an example, i asked th AI it was an missing space).
+AI used for eventual questions (E.X.: there was a point when I wasn’t sure about something in SH syntax; I wasn’t able to find an example, I asked the AI — it was a missing space).